pexpect/pexpect/doc/api/pxssh.rst

    doesn't have the extra complexity of running a local subprocess.
-   RedExpect is very similar to pxssh except that it reads and writes directly into an SSH session all done via python with all the SSH protocol in C, addtionally it is written for communicating to SSH servers that are not just linux machines.
+   RedExpect is very similar to pxssh except that it reads and writes directly into an SSH session all done via python with all the SSH protocol in C, additionally it is written for communicating to SSH servers that are not just Linux machines.
 Meaning that it is extremely fast in comparison to Paramiko and already has the familiar expect API.
 In most cases RedExpect and pxssh code should be fairly interchangable.